Grantham railway station: History

-The original station at Grantham (Old Wharf) was opened when the Ambergate, Nottingham, Boston & Eastern Junction Railway opened its line from Nottingham on 15 July 1850.
-This line was taken over by the Great Northern Railway in 1854.
+The original station at Grantham, Old Wharf, was opened when the Ambergate, Nottingham, Boston and Eastern Junction Railway opened its line from Nottingham on 15 July 1850.
+This line was taken over by the Great Northern Railway (GNR) in 1854.
 This was replaced by the present station which opened on 1 August 1852; the Old Wharf station closed the following day.